klaytn/klaytn-docs/docs/node/service-chain/value-transfer.md

 Sub-bridge saves the list of bridge contract addresses in a file.
 On reboot, sub-bridge reloads the bridge contract list from the file.

 ## Subscribing <a id="subscribing"></a>
 After deploying the bridge contract, you should make the sub-bridge subscribe to the deployed bridge contracts to enable value transfer.
-This can be done using another RPC API call, `bridge_subscribeBridge`.
+This can be done using another RPC API call, `subbridge_subscribeBridge`.

 ```javascript
 > subbridge.subscribeBridge("0x27caeba831d98b5fbb1d81ce0ed20801702f443a", "0x22c41ae528627b790233d2e59ea520be12350eb5")